TISUnion/Carpet-TIS-Addition/README.md

 Note that only entities that have been tracked spawning will be counted to the statistic

 Tracked entity removal reasons
-- Despawn, including immediately despawn, random despawn and difficulty despawn
+- Despawn, including immediately despawn, random despawn, difficulty despawn and timeout despawn
 - Damaged to death
 - Trans-dimension through portal
 - Entity merged (item and xp orb only)